typeable/octopod/docs/en/Control_scripts.md

 _stdout_ and _stderr_ output from the most important scripts involved in the deployment lifecycle will be collected and stored.
 DevOps engineers can then view these logs from the _octo CLI_, should that be needed.

-All of the _scripts_ in this category receive the exact same exact same set of command line arguments.
+All of the _scripts_ in this category receive the exact same set of command line arguments.

 There are four "static" arguments that are passed to all *scripts* in this category.
 The first three arguments come from the [_Kubernetes ConfigMap_][configmap]:
 * `--project-name` – the name of the project.
 It is supplied mostly for informational purposes and can be useful for sending notifications if that is necessary.